Frequently Asked Questions (FAQs)

 However, you are responsible to pay for your passport/visa fees and round trip transportation costs to our departure airport (international tours only), one meal per full day, individual health insurance, recommended travel insurance, customary tipping for guides and drivers, and any souvenirs, snacks, drinks, etc. you want to purchase.

 Of course!
-We actually love it when parents, family members, friends, etc. are able to join the fun with us.
+We actually love it when parents, family members, friends, etc. are able to join the fun with us, especially on our international tours.
 You can bring as many guests as you want, but keep in mind that the pricing is nearly the same for your guests as it is for you.

 On our international tours, all guests will have the exact same experience (same flights, hotels, excursions, meals, etc.) as you do.
 The only difference is that while you are on the court playing your heart out, your guests will be in the stands cheering you on!
 Their cost is slightly discounted (minus $100).

+It’s actually easier than you think!
+Most players are surprised to find the process to be much simpler than anticipated.
+The list of fundraising possibilities is never-ending and we encourage you to use your creativity in finding fundraising efforts that work best for you.
 Fundraising is CRITICAL in making your overseas experience a reality.
-Most players find the process to be much easier than anticipated.
-The list of fundraising possibilities is never-ending and we encourage you to use your creativity in finding fundraising efforts that work best for you.
 Check out our Fundraising page for many tips and strategies!

 We can give you as much fundraising guidance as possible, but it is ultimately up to you to make it happen!
 See our Fundraising page to get your juices flowing with ideas and strategies to help you raise all the funds you need to go on tour with us!

 We are not able to give scholarship assistance, but encourage all players to fundraise using the various strategies at your disposal.
-See our Fundraising page.
+See our Fundraising page to better understand!

 If you elect to Pay In Full, you are making a one-time full payment.
-You can rest easy knowing that your roster spot is secure and you are an official member of the team going on the tour!
+You can rest easy knowing that your roster spot is secure and you are an official member going on the tour!

-If you choose the Payment Plan, you can spread your payments out through April 5th.
-It requires a minimum $500 down payment and all deadlines being met: 50% due by February 5th, 75% due by March 5th, and 100% due by April 5th.
-This option allows you time to raise the funds that the tour requires.
+If you choose the Payment Plan, you can spread your payments out.
+This option allows you more time to raise the funds that the tour requires.
+It requires a minimum $500 down payment and all deadlines being met: 50% due by February 5th, 75% due by March 5th, and 100% due by April 5th (All International Tours) OR 50% due by May 5th, 75% due by June 5th, and 100% due by July 5th (Los Angeles Skills Advancement Tour).

 You can make a payment online or by mail with a check.
 To make a payment online, please review the invoice that was emailed to you for specific online payment instructions.
 You have the option to make electronic payments via PayPal, Venmo, Apple Pay, or Cash App.